023. Multimodal anticipation and response to unpredictable car collisions in immersive virtual reality (ongoing)

 006. Validating EEG signals from a wearable system (2021)

 This project aimed to assess whether the Muse (InteraXon, Inc.), a wearable EEG headset, can be used to reliably capture EEG signals and relevant measures (alpha asymmetry and individual alpha frequency).
 A minimal amount of data was deliberately collected to test the feasibility for real-world applications (EEG setup and data collection being completed in under 5 min).
 The MUSE's temporoparietal (TP) channels showed comparable power spectra, alpha asymmetry, and individual alpha frequency (IAF) relative to that obtained from a gel-based state-of-the-art BIOSEMI system (referenced to both Fpz like the Muse, and to average, the gold standard).
 However, the frontal channels needed to be re-referenced to linked-mastoids to provide valid outputs.
 Furthermore, we observed satisfying internal consistency reliability.
-See publication here for more details.
+See the publication here for more details.

 Mastoid-ref montage (frontal channels)